-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options (#) Weighted-Average Exercise Price of Outstanding Options (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (#) Equity compensation plan approved by security holders (stock option plan) 997,778 \$4.20 2,054,375 Equity compensation plans not approved by security holder - - Total 997,778 \$4.20 2,054,375
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options (#) Weighted-Average Exercise Price of Outstanding Options (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (#) Equity compensation plan approved by security holders (stock option plan) 738,812 \$5.10 1,981,958 Equity compensation plans not approved by , · , , security holder - - - Total 738,812 \$5.10 1,981,958

-Stock Option Plan
+Stock Option Plan ("SOP")

-Pursuant to the terms of the Corporation's SOP, the Board of Directors is authorized to issue options to officers and employees to acquire common shares at such prices as the Board may determine, provided the price is more than the minimum price permitted by the Toronto Stock Exchange.
+Pursuant to the terms of the Corporation's SOP, the Board of Directors is authorized to issue options to officers and employees to acquire Common Shares at such prices as the Board may determine, provided the price is more than the minimum price permitted by the Toronto Stock Exchange.
 Directors who are not officers are not eligible to receive stock options under the SOP.
 At present, the TSX requires the price to be no less than the weighted average price of the Corporation's Common Shares on the last 5 trading days before the day of the grant by the Board.

 Options granted under the SOP must expire no later than 10 years after the date of grant and are not transferable or assignable other than by will or other testamentary instrument or the laws of succession.
 Options vest at the rate of 20% per annum.
 If a participant under the SOP is dismissed for cause, all unexercised options of the participant immediately terminate.
 If a participant under the SOP ceases to be a director, officer or employee of the Corporation or its subsidiaries, each option held by such participant will cease to be exercisable 30 days thereafter.
 If a participant under the SOP dies, the legal representative of the participant may exercise the participant's options for a period of 6 months following the date of the participant's death, but only up to the original option expiry date.
-The Board retains discretion to extend these time limits.
+The Board retains discretion to extend these time limits but has never done so.